fxleloup/microservice-sandbox/README.md

 ### NFRs
 - Every call should be tracked with a CorrelationID
-- Every sent event should resendable
+- Every sent event should be resendable
 - All system should be idempotent (multiple messages delivery)

 ## Techological show cases